xcart/xc5-manual/en/modules/mailchimp_integration_with_e-commerce_support/index.md

 To use the module, you will need a MailChimp account.
 If you do not yet have a MailChimp account, you can [sign up here](https://login.mailchimp.com/signup/?source=website&pid=xcart).
 If you expect to have 2,000 or fewer subscribers and to send up to 12,000 emails per month, you can use MailChimp for free.
 For higher sending volumes, MailChimp also offers a few [pricing plans](https://mailchimp.com/pricing/).

 Once the module "MailChimp Integration with Ecommerce support" has been enabled in your X-Cart store, you will need to connect to your MailChimp account.
+The connection is done using an API key.
+Instructions for how to find or generate your API key are available in the MailChimp knowledge base article [About API keys](http://kb.mailchimp.com/integrations/api-integrations/about-api-keys).

-To do so, go to the module settings page in your store's Admin area
+Once an API key has been set up for your X-Cart store in your MailChimp account, you can go to the module settings page in your store's Admin area and use one of the following methods to connect to MailChimp:

-and to adjust some preferences.
+*   Click on the link "Connect with your MailChimp account".
+On the MailChimp authorization page, enter your MailChimp login and password.
+Provided that the authorization goes successfully, your account will be connected to X-Cart automatically.
+    OR:
+*   Copy the API key you have set up in your MailChimp account for your X-Cart store and paste it into the field that says "Enter your MailChimp API key manually".
+Save the changes.

+Once your X-Cart store has been connected to your MailChimp account, the module settings page in your X-Cart store's Admin area will show your MailChimp API key and provide some settings that you will be able to use to adjust your module preferences.
 <img>

 _In this section:_